lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 ## 8.9 Scalars and Colors

 There is a close correspondence between scalar data and colors.
-We touched on this in “Color Mapping” on page 163, where we saw how to use a color table to map scalar values into a color specification (i.e., red, green, blue, and alpha, or RGBA).
+We touched on this in [“Color Mapping”](/VTKBook/06Chapter6/#color-mapping) in [Chapter 6](/VTKBook/06Chapter6), where we saw how to use a color table to map scalar values into a color specification (i.e., red, green, blue, and alpha, or RGBA).
 There are cases, however, when we want to circumvent this mapping process.
 Such cases occur when color data is supplied instead of scalar data.

 A common example occurs in imaging.
 Recall that an image is a regular, two-dimensional array of points.
 The points define pixels, which in turn form a two-dimensional image dataset.
 Images are frequently stored as a pair of dimensions along with data values.
 The data values may be one of black and white (e.g., a bitmap), grayscale, or color (e.g., a pixmap).
 Bitmaps and gray-scale images can be directly cast into the form of single-values scalar data, and we can use our earlier approach.
 Pixmaps, however, consist of (at a minimum) three values per pixel of red, green, and blue.
 (Sometimes, a fourth alpha opacity value may also be included.)
 Thus, pixmaps cannot be directly cast into scalar form.